 The residual values, useful lives and methods of depreciation of plant and equipment are reviewed at each financial year end and adjusted prospectively, if appropriate.

 i.
 Investment properties

-The Trust's investment property consist of land and construction in progress on this land.
+The Trust's investment property consist of land.
+Construction project of building on such land is currently on hold.

 The investment property is initially measured at cost, including transaction costs.

-Subsequently, construction in progress is stated at cost, net of accumulated impairment losses, if any.
+Land is not depreciated.